Opah: Description

-Opahs are deeply keeled, compressed, discoid fish with conspicuous coloration: the body is a deep red-orange grading to rosy on the belly, with white spots covering the flanks.
+Opahs are deeply keeled, laterally compressed, discoid fish with conspicuous coloration: the body is a deep red-orange grading to rosy on the belly, with white spots covering the flanks.
 Both the median and paired fins are a bright vermilion.
-The large eyes stand out, as well, ringed with golden yellow.
+The large eyes stand out as well, ringed with golden yellow.
 The body is covered in minute cycloid scales and its silvery, iridescent guanine coating is easily abraded.
+The snout of the opah is pointed as the lateral line (the sensory system in fish) forms a high arch over the pectoral fins before sweeping down to the caudal peduncle.
+The Lampris species vary in size.
+For instance, the larger Lampris species, Lampris guttatus, has a small, terminal, and toothless mouth and can reach a total length of 2 m and a weight of 86 kg, but has been reported up to 270 kg, while the lesser-known Lampris immaculatus reaches a recorded total length of just 1.1 m.

-Opahs closely resemble in shape the unrelated butterfish (family Stromateidae).
+Opahs closely resemble the shape of the unrelated butterfish (family Stromateidae).
 Both have falcated (curved) pectoral fins and forked, emarginated (notched) caudal fins.
 Aside from being significantly larger than butterfish, opahs have enlarged, falcated pelvic fins with about 14 to 17 rays, which distinguish them from superficially similar carangids—positioned thoracically; adult butterfish lack pelvic fins.
-The pectorals of opahs are also inserted (more or less) horizontally rather than vertically.
+The pectorals of opahs are also inserted horizontally rather than vertically.
 The anterior portion of an opah's single dorsal fin (with about 50–55 rays) is greatly elongated, also in a falcated profile similar to the pelvic fins.
 The anal fin (around 34 to 41 rays) is about as high and as long as the shorter portion of the dorsal fin, and both fins have corresponding grooves into which they can be depressed.